 “To” is typically used before a noun or verb, and describes a destination, recipient, or action.
 Take these examples:

-My friend drove me to school.
+My aunt drove me to the dentist.
 (Destination)

-I sent the files to my teacher.
+I sent flowers to my grandmother.
 (Recipient)

-My sister, Jane, works for herself too.
+My sister, Jenny, works for herself too.

-He, too, is going on vacation soon.
+He, too, is going on to join a virtual marathon.

 We both think Ottawa is too cold during the winter.